We provide this information as general legal information but not as legal advice.

-Other Components of the Bill
+Other Components of the Law

 - Cottage food products can be sold directly to consumers anywhere in California provided that the cottage food operator obtains the proper registration or permit and follows the safe food handling requirements specified in the law.

 - Indirect sales (eg sales through local shops, cafes and restaurants) are generally going to be limited to within the county where the food was produced, however, individual county environmental health departments may choose to coordinate with one another and allow for indirect sales of cottage food products across county lines.
 If you want to sell indirectly in another county, contact that county's environmental health department to inquire about their policy.

 - Cottage food operations may not exceed a certain amount of gross annual revenue.
 The limit is currently $50,000.